 -- Dr. Martin Luther King Jr., in a speech to the Medical Committee for Human Rights, 1966

 Nalo Hamilton, PhD, RN, WHNP/ANP-BC, is an assistant professor of nursing at the University of California, Los Angeles School of Nursing; and Cheryl Woods Giscombé, PhD, RN, PMHNP-BC, is an assistant professor in the School of Nursing at the University of North Carolina at Chapel Hill.
 Both are Robert Wood Johnson Foundation Nurse Faculty Scholars.

-The New Year has begun and for some 2013 marks a time of celebration and progress, while for others it is a time of uncertainty and despair.
+The New Year has begun and marks a time of celebration and progress, while for others it is a time of uncertainty and despair.
 As we pause to remember the rich contributions of Dr. Martin Luther King, Jr., we should also reflect on how his legacy can be used to eliminate the health care disparities that so disturbingly affect the underserved and underrepresented in our nation today.